detroit-labs/ShakeReport/README.md

 [![License](https://img.shields.io/cocoapods/l/ShakeReport.svg?style=flat)](http://cocoapods.org/pods/ShakeReport)
 [![Platform](https://img.shields.io/cocoapods/p/ShakeReport.svg?style=flat)](http://cocoapods.org/pods/ShakeReport)

+ShakeReport allows your users to simply submit bug reports by shaking the device.
+When a shake is detected, the current screen state is captured and the user is prompted to submit a bug report via a mail composer with the screenshot attached.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.